forcedotcom/salesforcedx-vscode/README.md

 You would usually do the following each time you close/reopen VS Code:

-1. [Optional] Open the Command Palette > Tasks: Run Task > Bootstrap  (this essentially runs `lerna bootstrap`).
+1. [Optional] Open the Command Palette > Tasks: Run Task > Bootstrap  (this essentially runs `npm run bootstrap`).
 This is required if you change the dependencies in any of the package.json.
 1. If you wish to build, you can invoke Command Palette > Build Task (Ctrl+Shift+B or Cmd+Shift+B on Mac).
 The errors will show in the Problems